Snow and ice can disrupt our lives in lots of different ways.

 After Snowfall/Ice

 - Take extra care when cycling, walking or driving.
-Leave a safe distance when driving - your stopping distance is increased by 10x in snow and ice;
+Leave a safe distance when driving – your stopping distance is increased by 10x in snow and ice.
+The Met Office has advice on how to drive or cycle safety in cold weather.

-- Make sure that vulnerable neighbours or relatives are safe and help them make arrangements for any repairs;
+- Make sure that any older family members, friends and neighbours who may need extra support during cold weather are safe and help them make arrangements for any repairs;

 - Before attempting to thaw out your pipes, check for leaking joints or bursts.
 If there are none, and if it’s safe to do so, gently warm any frozen sections with a heated cloth wrapped around the pipe.
 Never apply a direct flame or attempt to thaw pipes by switching on your immersion heater or boiler;